Minter blockchain

 Practical instructions

-To setup your sentry node architecture you can follow the instructions below:
+To set up your sentry node architecture, you can follow the instructions below:

 Validators nodes should edit their config.toml